 Probate is the public legal process of proving the validity of an individual’s Last Will & Testament and appointing a personal representative to manage the estate, including distributing the assets per terms of the will, settling any debts of the estate and filing state and federal estate tax returns, if necessary.
 If there is no will, a court-appointed administrator will distribute the estate according to the laws of intestacy, possibly resulting in undesired distributions.

 Does all property have to go through probate when a person dies?

 No. Property jointly owned with another passes to the survivor automatically upon the death of the first.
-Also, bank accounts with a named beneficiary or “POD” do not pass through probate.
-Finally, any asset owned by a Trust does not pass through probate.
+Also, bank accounts with a named beneficiary or “POD” don’t pass through probate.
+Finally, any asset owned by a trust doesn’t pass through probate.

 What happens if a die without a will?

 If you don’t make a will or use some other legal method to transfer your property when you die, state law will determine what happens to your property.
 Generally, it will go to your spouse and children or, if you have neither, to your other closest relatives.
 If no relatives can be found to inherit your property, it will go to the state.

 In addition, in the absence of a will, a court will determine who will care for your young children and their property if the other parent is unavailable or unfit.